 Bell 412EP helicopter design and features

-The Bell 412EP helicopter features all-composite four-blade main rotor system, two-blade tail rotor, skid-type landing gear, semi-monocoque tail boom, and aluminium alloy fuselage.
-It can execute missions both during day and at night.
+The Bell 412EP helicopter is based on the Bell 412 utility helicopter.
+It features an all-composite four-blade main rotor system, two-blade tail rotor, skid-type landing gear, semi-monocoque tail boom, and aluminium alloy fuselage.
+The helicopter can execute missions both during day and at night.

 The spacious cabin, with a volume of 6.2m³, is designed to provide comfortable seating for 13 passengers.
 It is equipped with two 2.3m jettisonable doors and four large panoramic windows.
 The baggage compartment in tail boom has a volume of 0.8m³ and can be easily configured to house a variety of mission-specific equipment.